qiwi/masker/articles/in-search-of-js-data-masker-p1.md

 ```
 [`Reflect.metadata`](https://github.com/rbuckton/reflect-metadata) can also be used for the same purpose.
 Or even [cls-context](https://github.com/jeff-lewis/cls-hooked).

-## Notices
-Reflecting on what the masker does, it is obvious that everything comes to two fundamental things: search and change data.
 ### Detection
+Reflecting on what the masker does, it is obvious that everything comes to two fundamental things: search and replace data.
 Schema-based approach applicable if we know the essence of masked data, if we control the point where its created.
-In practice, we use frameworks that manage internal layers of data independently and unmanageable from the outside.
+In practice, we use frameworks that manage internal layers of data independently and uncontrollable from the outside.
 On very lucky, there is a way to inject your custom _masking logger_.
 Often, for greater reliability, we have to hang a hook on `stdout/stderr` or override native `console`.
 Anyway, detection of sensitive data is also crucial.
 This process can be implemented in different ways: regexps, functions, binary ops (PAN checksums).

 ### Distortion
-Masking is not always a complete replacement for content.
+Masking does not always mean a complete replacement for content.
 It is important to maintain a balance between security and perception.
 For clarity, imagine user payments history:
 ```
 Recipient: *** (personal data)